“Never spend your money before you have it.”

 Don’t Put It Off

-Paying off your debt should be the number one priority for your financial future.
+Paying off your debts should be the number one priority for your financial future.

 Keep your receipts; check your bank and credit card statement to figure out you daily, weekly and monthly expenditures.
 Look for ways to cut back on your spending.
 Simple low cost items add up to a larger cost over time.
 A $4 dollar latte over the course of a week turns in to $20 per week, $80 per month.
-The $80 in lattes can be used to help pay down your debt every month, try making coffee at home as a substitute.
+The $80 in lattes can be used for paying off debts every month, try making coffee at home as a substitute.